iocafe/iocafe-doc/source/extensions/switchbox/210318-switchbox.rst

    operation of switchbox service (functional code that runs on cloud server).

-data framing in shared TLS socket
+message header in shared TLS socket
 **********************************

 Multiple data streams (to/from IO devices, user interfaces, etc) are tunneled trough single TLS socket to IO network service.
-Extra framing data (connection id and data length/control code) are is added to keep these streams separate and to pass control codes like "new connection" or "disconnected".
+Extra header data (client id and data length/control code) are is added to keep these streams separate and to pass control codes like "new connection" or "disconnected".

 .. figure:: pics/210402-switchbox-io-service-tunnel-data-framing.png